 Modifying Local Group Policy Editor will solve your problem.

-2. In Local Group Policy Editor window, on the left hand side, navigate to this location-
+3. In the Local Group Policy Editor window, on the left-hand side, navigate to this location-

 User Configuration > Administrative Templates > Control Panel > Personalization

-3. Now, on the right hand side of the window, double click on “Prevent changing desktop background” to open Properties of it.
+4. Now, on the right-hand side of the window, double click on “Prevent changing desktop background” to open Properties of it.

 Fix-3 Modify Registry Editor-

-Changing value of “NoChangingWallpaper” registry key may solve this problem on your computer.
+Changing the value of the “NoChangingWallpaper” registry key may solve this problem on your computer.

-2. In Registry Editor window, click on “File” and then click on “Export” to create a backup of the registry key on your computer.
+3. When the Registry Editor window has opened, click on “File” and then click on “Export“.
+This will act as a backup of your registry.